RBG-2018

 In the aftermath of the tumultuous 2016 United States Presidential election that still resonates in 2018, making a documentary about one of the most senior members of the U.S. Supreme Court is perfect timing.

-The eighty-four-year-old Ruth Bader Ginsburg is featured in this production, as the inspirational woman’s early life, rise to the top, and views on the current Trump administration are discussed, offering a fleshed-out chronicle of the inspirational figurehead.
+This production features eighty-four-year-old Ruth Bader Ginsburg.
+It discusses the inspirational woman’s early life, rise to the top, and views on the current Trump administration, offering a fleshed-out chronicle of the inspirational figurehead.

-Directed and produced by feminists Betsy West and Julie Cohen, an enormously wise move, in my opinion, much of the focus is on Ginsburg’s trailblazing reputation and her achievements with gender-discrimination law.
+Directed and produced by feminists Betsy West and Julie Cohen, this was an enormously wise move.
+In my opinion, much of the focus is on Ginsburg’s trailblazing reputation and her achievements with gender-discrimination law.

-The point is made more than once that Ginsburg, with her tiny stature, pulled-back hair, and thick glasses, was not to be taken seriously in a world of men.
-The woman being of serious demeanor, she nevertheless was successful at proving herself against many odds.
+More than once, it is pointed out that Ginsburg, with her tiny stature, pulled-back hair, and thick glasses, was not to be taken seriously in a world of men.
+Despite her serious demeanor, she nevertheless proved herself against many odds.

-The documentary wisely places most of the emphasis on the current Ruth Bader Ginsburg.
-Her life as a youngster, her parents, family, and friends are all discussed in detail, but the heart of the film is positioned at the here and now.
+The documentary wisely emphasizes Ruth Bader Ginsburg’s current state.
+It discusses her childhood, parents, family, and friends in detail, but the heart of the film is positioned in the present.

 This can only be assumed because of the volatile and relevant current political state and the importance of the Supreme Court in its current state of conservative leanings.